 Here are a few examples to demonstrate how Apple’s advertising strategy focuses on post-click automation.

-How Apple uses segmented ads and post-click experiences
+How Apple uses segmented ads and post-click landing pages

 Example 1: “No fees” display ad